Limerick & District League

 The Limerick & District League (LDL) is one of two association football leagues in County Limerick, along with the Limerick Desmond Football League.
 The league is organised by the Limerick & District League management committee, also referred to as the LDMC, and features amateur and junior clubs located east of Limerick's N20.
 This includes teams from Limerick City, North Tipperary and County Cork.
 The league consists of twelve divisions.
 Its top division, the Premier League, is a seventh level division in the Republic of Ireland football league system.
 The season runs from August to May.
 The league is covered regularly by local newspapers such as the Limerick Leader.
 Teams from the Limerick & District League compete in the FAI Cup, the FAI Intermediate Cup and the FAI Junior Cup.

 In addition to teams from east Limerick, the league is home to Charleville A.F.C. (from Charleville, County Cork), Nenagh A.F.C. (from Nenagh, County Tipperary) and Newport Town A.F.C. (from Newport, County Tipperary).
-The winners of the top division in the league are presented with the Fran Mulally trophy.
+The winners of the top division in the league are presented with the Fran Mulally trophy, first named in 2005–06.

 History

+The Limerick District Management Committee (LDMC) has been in existence since the 1930s, when they were responsible for the creation of Limerick F.C.
+The committee was also responsible for league football in the city.

 In 1975, Newport Town A.F.C. joined the league from the Clare League.

 The 2019–20 and 2020–21 seasons were cancelled due to the coronavirus pandemic.